Helping Veterans Who are Homeless or At Risk of Homelessness

 - Assistance obtaining other public benefits

-- Veterans may be single or part of a family in which the head of the household, or spouse, is a veteran.
+- The veteran may be a single individual, or part of a family in which he/she is the head of household

-- Discharge status must be under conditions other than dishonorable.
+- The veteran’s discharge status must be under conditions other than dishonorable

-- Very low income: making less than 50% of the area median income (AMI).
+- The individual or family must be very low income, making less than 50% of the area median income (AMI)

-- Currently residing in permanent housing and at risk of losing housing and becoming literally homeless but for SSVF assistance or
+- Currently residing in permanent housing and at risk of losing housing and becoming literally homeless without for SSVF assistance or

 - Currently homeless, scheduled to become a resident of permanent housing within 90 days pending the location of permanent housing or